-Commitment Type Date of Commitment Total Commitment Funded Commitment Remaining ommitment Non-Agency and Agency-Eligible Loans (1) Various \$ 74,198 \$ \$ 74,198
+Commitment Type Date of Commitment Date of Commitment Funded Commitment F Remaining Commitment Non-Agency and Agency-Eligible Loans (1) Various \$ 74,198 \$ \$ 74,198

 (1) The Company entered into forward purchase commitments to acquire certain Non-Agency and Agency-Eligible Loans from Arc Home which have not yet settled as of December 31, 2023.
 Refer to Note 10 "Transactions with affiliates" for more information.